bigcommerce/dev-docs/docs/api-docs/promotions/promotions-overview.md

 * GBP
 * AUD

 BigCommerce supports both display and transactional currencies.
 Transactional currencies are the actual currency customers use to perform the transaction.
-Display currencies allow shopper to see prices in a chosen currency; however, BigCommerce will convert to the default transactional currency for payment.
+Display currencies allow shoppers to see prices in a chosen currency; however, BigCommerce will convert to the default transactional currency for payment.

 Thus, promotions in the default currency will apply to all display currencies in addition to the default currency.